8 Fitting Models

 Regardless of our question (inference or prediction), we are usually building multiple models.

-SML algorithms have different strengths and weaknesses so we want to try a variety of approaches to building a model.
+SML algorithms have strengths and weaknesses for different data sets so we want to try a variety of approaches to building a model.

 • For a regression problem we could try linear regression, polynomial regression, ridge Regression, LASSO Regression, regression Trees (multiple types), principal components regression, neural networks, …